An old track, quiet lane and woodland paths

-- Park in The Woodman car park at Wildhill and exit the car park by the metal kissing gate just below and to the south and east of the beer garden.
+- Park in The Woodman car park at Wildhill and exit the car park by the metal gate just below and to the south and east of the beer garden.
 Take the footpath (Hatfield footpath 85) and climb and cross the field diagonally to your right heading for a gap in the hedge.
 Cross the next field heading south-east to another gate.

 - Turn left and head north along the right side of Kentish Lane until you reach the bend at the junction with Wildhill Lane.

-- Turn right on Hornbeam Lane (Essendon bridleway 18), continue past the stables on your left and continue as the lane reduces to a footpath.
+- Turn right on Hornbeam Lane (Essendon bridleway 18), continue past the stables on your left and follow the lane as it eventually reduces to a track.
 This bit can be difficult when the nettles are growing so take a stick to push them back.
 It can also be a bit muddy.

 - Eventually you emerge on Cucumber Lane.
 Turn sharp left and walk along the lane.
-It's normally a quiet lane, but take care as you walk along until Berkhamsted Lane joins from the right.
+It's normally a quiet lane.
+Continue along until Berkhamsted Lane joins from the right.

-- At this point look out for a footpath on the left just beyond a house, and take this path it as it drops down back towards the B158.
+- At this point look out for a footpath on the left (Essendon footpath 16) just beyond a house.
+Take this footpath as it drops down back towards the B158.
 Again this can be overgrown with nettles.
 I have done it in shorts and survived but regretted it.

 - Cross the road and head for a footpath sign directly opposite leading down wooden steps into Panther's Wood.
-This is a continuation of Essendon footpath 16; this stretch can be muddy.
+This is a continuation of Essendon footpath 16; this stretch can be muddy after rain.

-- Continue across a small footbridge, and climb the hill with the field on your left and the hedgerow on your right until you meet Byway 14 which is a BOAT (Byway Open to All Traffic).
+- Continue across a small footbridge, and climb the hill with the field on your left and the hedgerow on your right until you meet Essendon BOAT 14 (Byway Open to All Traffic).

 - Turn left here and follow the BOAT as it winds east and south to West End Lane